Bank Lending Criteria

 Loans with an interest only period of less than 5 years are generally accepted under standard lending policy.

 Loans with an interest only period of more than 5 years are considered on a case by case basis and are limited to 90% LVR.
+One of our lenders will consider interest only repayments for up to 15 years.

 Lenders prefer interest only periods where the loan is being used for investment purposes.